 Luz María has authored multiple articles in internationally revered scientific journals and acts as Peer Reviewer, Editorial Board Member and Advisor for several publications.
 She also serves as an Advisor on ethics, methodology and public health nutrition to regional and global organizations, including WHO and its regional offices, and the International Federation of Gynecology and Obstetrics.
 Her work as Co-chair of the Micronutrient Forum and as a Board Member for the Iodine Global Network and Food Fortification Initiative help facilitate the communication and coordination among nutrition actors and across nutrition-sensitive sectors.

 Luz María holds a Bachelor’s degree in Nutrition and Food Sciences, a Master’s degree in Sciences as well as a Graduate studies in International Negotiation and Policy Making.
 She also has a Doctorate of Sciences in Public Health with an emphasis in Epidemiology.

-Prior to joining MI, Luz María held positions at the National Institute of Perinatology and Universidad Iberoamericana in Mexico; the Children’s Hospital Research Institute in Oakland, CA, USA; and the World Health Organization in Geneva, Switzerland.
+Prior to joining NI, Luz María held positions at the National Institute of Perinatology and Universidad Iberoamericana in Mexico; the Children’s Hospital Research Institute in Oakland, CA, USA; and the World Health Organization in Geneva, Switzerland.